sigmaister/copy_CollapsOS/apps/basic/README.md

 planning on intentionally crippling this BASIC dialect for the sake of simplicity.

+## Glueing

+The `glue.asm` file in this folder represents the minimal basic system.
+There are additional modules that can be added that aren't added by default, such as `fs.asm` because they require kernel options that might not be available.

+To include these modules, you'll need to write your own glue file and to hook extra commands through `BAS_FINDHOOK`.
+Look for examples in `tools/emul` and in recipes.

 ## Usage

 Upon launch, a prompt is presented, waiting for a command.
 There are two types